bentoml/aws-sagemaker-deploy/README.md

 * `enable_data_capture`: Enable Sagemaker capture data from requests and responses and store the captured data to AWS S3
 * `data_capture_s3_prefix`: S3 bucket path for store captured data
 * `data_capture_sample_percent`: Percentage of the data will be captured to S3 bucket.
+* `scaling`: Enable autoscaling for Sagemaker endpoint.
+* `scaling.disable`: Disable autoscaling for Sagemaker endpoint.
+* `scaling.min_instances`: Minimum number of instances for autoscaling.
+* `scaling.max_instances`: Maximum number of instances for autoscaling.
+* `scaling.scale_out_cooldown`: Time in seconds to wait before scaling out.
+* `scaling.scale_in_cooldown`: Time in seconds to wait before scaling in.
+* `scaling.rps_per_instance`: Requests per second per instance.
+If you are already familiar with aws AutoScaling, this value is essentially `SageMakerVariantInvocationsPerInstance/60`. i.e. `rps_per_instance` describes the minimum number of invocations per second per instance before an instance is autoscaled out.

 ### Create a new deployment